dpmaddalena/dpmaddalena.github.com/_posts/2025-03-02-unarmed-&-unafraid.md

 ~~~

 ![truepeace-neckwear](/assets/trupeace-neck-wb.png)
-*The author's custom neckpiece, because you can't buy a necklace with an 'upside-down' peace sign it turns out*
+*The author's custom neckwear, because you can't buy a necklace with an 'upside-down' peace sign it turns out*

 ![Zoe Solders a Piece](/assets/truepeace-zsolder-wb.png)
 *Bonus: boss jeweler [Zoe Maddalena](https://raremythos.com/pages/about) offered to weld the author's crude wire-hanger neckpiece together.*